-- To explore the promises and challenges that exist in developing and implementing educational programs, materials and strategies for ecological justice and social change.
+- Explore the promises and challenges that exist in developing and implementing educational programs, materials and strategies for ecological justice and social change.

-- To utilize emerging, critical, place-based educational theories combined with the power of thinking and working across traditional discipline boundaries, to examine ways in which opportunities for creating change might be developed and motivated within organizations, communities and institutions.
+- Utilise emerging, critical, place-based educational theories combined with the power of thinking and working across traditional discipline boundaries, to examine ways in which opportunities for creating change might be developed and motivated within organisations, communities and institutions.

 - Critical reasoning and thinking